How AWS App Studio works - AWS App Studio

 There are a few key concepts to understand when using AWS App Studio to build applications.
 This topic covers the basics of the following concepts or resources:

-Using connectors to connect to other services to use their resources or API calls in your application, such as storing and accessing data, or sending notifications from your app.
+• Using connectors to connect to other services to use their resources or API calls in your application.
+For example, you can use connectors to store and access data, or send notifications from your app.

 The following image is a simple diagram of how App Studio and its resources are organized.

-Within an app in App Studio, pages, automations, and entities all interact with one another, and connectors are used to connect them to external services such as data, storage, or notification providers.
-It’s crucial to understand how all of these concepts and resources interact with one another to successfully build an app.
+Within an app in App Studio, pages, automations, and entities all interact with one another.
+You use connectors to connect these resources to external services such as data, storage, or notification providers.
+To successfully build an app, it’s crucial to understand how all of these concepts and resources interact with one another.

 Connecting your application to other services

-One of the biggest benefits of using App Studio to build applications is easily integrating your app with other services.
-In App Studio, you connect to other services by creating and configuring connectors that are specific to the service and the resources or API calls you want to use with your application.
+One of the biggest benefits of using App Studio to build applications is being able to easily integrate your app with other services.
+In App Studio, you connect to other services by using connectors that are specific to the service and the resources or API calls you want to use with your application.

-Connectors are created at the App Studio instance level, and not in individual apps.
-Once created, they can be used in various parts of applications, depending on the connected service and the application.
+You create connectors at the App Studio instance level, and not in individual apps.
+After you create connectors, you can use them in various parts of applications, depending on the connected service and the application.

-The most commmon use case, used in almost all applications, is to store and access data used in the application by connecting to AWS data services such as Amazon Redshift, Amazon DynamoDB, or Amazon Aurora.
+• The most common use case, used in almost all applications, is to store and access data used in the application by connecting to AWS data services such as Amazon Redshift, Amazon DynamoDB, or Amazon Aurora.

 Note

 Your application’s data is the information that powers the application.
 In App Studio, you create and use entities that represent the different types of data that you store and work with.
-For example, in a customer meeting tracking application, you may have three entities that represent customer meetings, the agendas, and the attendees.
+For example, in a tracking application for customer meetings, you might have three entities that represent customer meetings, the agendas, and the attendees.

 Entities contain fields that have types, such as integer or string, that describe the data being stored.
-Although entities are how you define your data model, you must connect your entity to an external data storage service such as Amazon Redshift or Amazon DynamoDB to store the data.
-Entities can be thought of as an intermediary between your App Studio application, and the data in the external service.
+Although you use entities to define your data model, you must connect your entity to an external data storage service such as Amazon Redshift or Amazon DynamoDB to store the data.
+You can think of an entity as an intermediary between your App Studio application and the data in the external service.

 You can also add sample data to your entity to more easily test your application without needing to call external services.